dataset-ninja/aqua-trash/README.md

-# Aqua Trash Dataset
+# AquaTrash Dataset

-Aqua Trash is a dataset for object detection task.
+AquaTrash is a dataset for object detection task.